Ski: 2021-2022 Salomon Stance 96, 182 cm

 Factory Recommended Mount Point: -10 cm from center; 80.5 cm from tail

-That changes for 20/21 with the introduction of the brand-new Stance series (which returns unchanged for 21/22).
-Consisting of the men’s Stance 90, 96, and 102, as well as the women’s Stance W 88 and W 94 (we’ll be reviewing the W 94).
-These skis serve as the more directional counterparts to the QST series, and we’re pretty dang excited about them when we first saw them last year.
+That changed for 20/21 with the introduction of the brand-new Stance series (which returns unchanged for 21/22).
+Consisting of the men’s Stance 90, 96, and 102, as well as the women’s Stance 88 and 94 (which we’ve also been testing).
+These skis serve as the more directional, less playful counterparts to the QST series, and we were pretty dang excited about them when we first saw them last year.

 It’s worth quickly touching on the Stance skis’ construction, since they’re not exactly your typical metal-laminate skis.